RealtyOffer/realty-offer-frontend/src/pages/index.md

 sectionThreeContent: Estimate how much money you can save by using the calculators below.
 RealtyOffer™ is a completely free platform--No contracts, No obligations, and No awkward negotiations
 sectionFourHeading: Why RealtyOffer™?
 sectionFourContent: >-
-  Our goal is to make buying or selling a home as easy and stress-free as possible.Our AI digitized platform is designed to educate and empower the consumer, and connect them with top-rated agents, while saving thousands of dollars in the process.
+  Our goal is to make buying or selling a home as easy and stress-free as possible.
+Our AI digitized platform is designed to educate and empower the consumer, and connect them with top-rated agents, while saving thousands of dollars in the process.
 sectionFourLogosHeading: Our Agents work with the following Brokers
 sectionFourLogos:
   - logo: /img/broker-berkshirehathawayhomeservices-logo.jpg